 Gluten Free and Dairy Free Lemon Cherry Cake

-This is one of my favourite desserts.
-I love cherries and anything that has some of that lovely lemony sourness.
-The cake is made with olive oil, eggs and ground almonds, so you could argue it’s more heart healthy than the average cake.
+The cake is made with olive oil, eggs and ground almonds.
+So you could argue it’s more heart healthy than the average cake.
 Maybe.
 Sure who cares?
 It tastes great.

 This lemon cherry cake is one of my favourite abitmoreveg recipes and one of my favourite sweet treats/desserts.
 I have made it countless times at this stage.
-I came up with the recipe before going gluten-free.
-I was trying to get myself to do a detox but wasn’t quite managing to start it so I was giving up things bit by bit.
+This recipe predates my going gluten-free.
+I was trying to get myself to do a detox.
+But wasn’t quite managing to stick with it.
+So I was giving up things bit by bit.
 Anyway I’m delighted I came up with this.
 It’s a keeper.

 And isn’t it nice to start the new year (or end the week) on a sweet note.

-So ground almonds or almond flour as people following a “Paleo” diet seem to call it, is a protein and nutrient dense flour.
-Searching online you see some people are very much in favour of it while others seem to think it’s very over-rated.
-All I know is that I have often used it as a replacement for flour when I’m doing a long (i.e. at least 2 months) detox and I’ve felt much better using it.
+So ground almonds or almond flour, if you prefer, is a protein and nutrient dense flour.
+Searching online you see some people are very much in favour of it.
+While others seem to think it’s very over-rated.
+All I know is that I have often used it as a replacement for flour when I’m doing detoxes and felt much better using it.
 You can find more information on the health benefits of almonds here.

 Cherries are also full of goodness.
 I leave them un-pitted in the cake because I think they hold their flavour better this way but it can also be made with pitted cherries.
 If you are thinking about used a tin or jar of cherries though you need to drastically reduce the quantity of sugar.
 This recipe is meant for fresh cherries – preferably tart ones.